alexchexes/php-schema2class/README.md

 ## Example

-Consider a simple JSON schema (ironically stored in YAML format), stored in a file `example.yaml`:
+Consider a simple JSON schema (shown here in YAML format), stored in a file `example.yaml`:

 ```yaml
 required: